Paul Ryan Says Congress Should 'Look Into' Bump Stocks

 “Bump stocks generating automatic rates of fire should face the same restrictions as automatic weapons,” Rep. Vern Buchanan (R-Fla.) tweeted Thursday.

 Reps.
-Bill Flores (R-Fla.) and Kevin Yoder (R-Kansas) have said they support the idea of a ban on bump stocks.
+Bill Flores (R-Texas.) and Kevin Yoder (R-Kansas) have said they support the idea of a ban on bump stocks.

 Rep. Bob Goodlatte (R-Va.), who chairs the House Judiciary Committee, said Thursday he was “looking at” the matter.

-Note: Correction: Rep. Bill Flores represents a district in Texas, not Florida.